bparanj/crystal/computer/electronics/design/discrete-active-device.md

 Discrete active devices are fundamental building blocks in many electronic circuits, enabling functions that passive components alone cannot achieve.

-Would you like me to elaborate on any specific type of active device or their applications?

 A **discrete active device** refers to an individual electronic component that can control the flow of electricity in a circuit and requires an external power source to operate.
 Unlike passive devices, which do not amplify signals, active devices can amplify, switch, or modify electrical signals.

 ### Key Characteristics of Discrete Active Devices: